wp-plugins/shopsquad/readme.txt

 1. A screenshot of the plugin

 == Changelog ==

+= 1.3 =
+* Changed plugin wording a bit.
+Made some UI changes to look a little better.
+Also, added new options to set 'advice' list and to configure width and height.

 = 1.2 =
 * Fixed bug in which the rating star image files weren't loaded on some blogs.